havensmithou/Team-6-Fall2021/README.md

 5.A feature that allow Teacher to check the progress of the student

 6.A feature that allows the teacher to check overall standing of the class

+7.A feature that allows the teacher to compare class standings with another teacher's class